 Applying to college can be daunting, but applying to BS/MD programs can seem even more difficult.
 With admissions rates in the single digits, earning a spot in a medical school while in high school can seem like an impossible task.

-Learn from our counselor Rohith K. what his experience was like:
+Learn from our counselor Rohith K. what his experience with BS/MD admissions was like:

 “Having gone through the BS/MD application process last summer, there were several tips that I wish I had known before applying to medical programs.
 Below are some of the most important things I have taken away from my experience applying to BS/MD programs.”